Masmiseim36/nxpSDK/boards/evkmimxrt1160/demo_apps/lpadc_high_sample_rate/sample_rate_count/cm7/readme.md

 for an ADC is defined as the number of output samples available per unit time, and is specified as samples per second(SPS).
 The sample rate is the reciprocal of one sample total conversion time.
-Total conversion time = sampling time + compare time In this demo, users can select sample time, and the compare time is fixed to 17.5 ADC clock cycles.
+Total conversion time = sampling time + compare time In this demo, users can select sample time, and the compare time is different in different devices, please see device datasheet for details.
-In this demo the ADC conversion clock is configured as the maximum frequency(Please refer to the datasheet for the maximim value).
+In this demo the ADC conversion clock is configured as the maximum frequency(Please refer to the datasheet for the maximin value).
 So theoretically, sample rate = maximum frequency / total conversion time.

 SDK version
 ===========
-- Version: 2.15.000
+- Version: 2.16.000

 Toolchain supported
 ===================
-- IAR embedded Workbench  9.40.1
+- IAR embedded Workbench  9.60.1
-- Keil MDK  5.38.1
+- Keil MDK  5.39.0
-- MCUXpresso  11.8.0
+- MCUXpresso  11.10.0
-- GCC ARM Embedded  12.2
+- GCC ARM Embedded  13.2.1

 Hardware requirements
 =====================